top of page

 Runners tempo run

-Doing tempo run workouts wrong are BY FAR the most underrated way to get yourself injured or end up overtraining/burning out!!!
+Doing tempo run workouts wrong is BY FAR the most underrated way to get yourself injured or end up overtraining/burning out!!!

-A tempo run is where you run for a period of time at just below your lactate threshold, or my preferred definition- running at your highest aerobic paces.
+A tempo run is where you run for a period of time at just below your lactate threshold, or my preferred definition- running at your highest aerobic pace.

 Benefits of a tempo run workouts

-Lactate threshold is the point max point where the body has jut enough oxygen to clear out the lactic acid building up.
+The lactate threshold is the point max point where the body has just enough oxygen to clear out the lactic acid building up.
 What people ignore is that lactate acid is always being produced but we are just clearing it all the time, by training below our lactate threshold we are still teaching our bodies to get rid of lactate acid!

 10% too slow is better than 1% too fast

-Due to the fact that we are always building up lactate acid, even if we are going slower than tempo, we will still be increasing our aerobic capacity and lactate threshold.
-However, by running above our lactate threshold (like most runners do during their tempos) we do not get these same benefits, but we do get burn out a lot faster than you may think!
+Since we are always building up lactate acid, even if we are going slower than tempo, we will still be increasing our aerobic capacity and lactate threshold.
+However, by running above our lactate threshold (like most runners do during their tempos) we do not get these same benefits, but we do get burned out a lot faster than you may think!
 Tempo is training not testing- most use tempos to see if they are improving rather than use tempos to improve.

-How do I implement what I have learnt
+How do I implement what I have learned?

-The safest way to run do a tempo run workout is to make it longer but slower.
+The safest way to run a tempo run workout is to make it longer but slower.

-You can still do 20-30 minutes volume at a pace you can hold for 60 minutes, but it is important that you do not go too fast because that is where you get injured or over-train.
+You can still do 20-30 minutes volume at a pace you can hold for 60 minutes, but it is important that you do not go too fast because that is where you get injured and burn out.

 Recent Posts